bienvenudev/50projectsin50days/projects/15_ Incrementing Counter/README.md

 In this project, I learned how to leverage the data-target attribute to create dynamic and flexible animations.

-Additionally, I used an invisible <h1> element with the class sr-only for accessibility purposes.
+Additionally, I used an invisible h1 element with the class sr-only(screen-reader only) for accessibility purposes.
 This element provides structure and improves accessibility for screen readers without affecting the visual design.

 ```html
 <div class="counter" data-target="12000"></div>